Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 Optional Attribute Status:     1) The AllowAutomaticStop attribute SHOULD be TRUE.

 ### Timer Events
-Event 9: ConnectRetryTimer_Expires
-Applicability: the control channel

-Event 10: HoldTimer_Expires
-Applicability: the control and function channels

-Event 11: KeepaliveTimer_Expires
-Applicability: the control and function channels

-Event 12: DelayOpenTimer_Expires
-Applicability: the control channel

-Event 13: IdleHoldTimer_Expires
-Applicability: the control and function channels
+The definition of events 9 through 11 are the same as in Section 8.1.3 of RFC 4271.

 ### QUIC Connection-Based Events
 Event 14: QUICConnection_Valid
 Definition: Event indicating the local system reception of a QUIC connection request with a valid source IP address, UDP port, destination IP address, and UDP Port.
 The definition of invalid source and invalid destination IP address is determined by the implementation.
-BGP's destination port SHOULD be port TDB1, Please refer to the IANA Considerations.
+BoQ's destination port SHOULD be port TDB1 (Section 4.1).
-QUIC connection request is denoted by the local system receiving the QUIC Intitial packet.
+A QUIC connection request is denoted by the local system receiving the QUIC Intitial packet [RFC9000].
 Status:     Optional
 Optional Attribute Status:  The TrackQUICState attribute SHOULD be set to TRUE if this event occurs.
-Applicability: the control channel on the QUIC server

 Event 15: QUIC_CR_Invalid
+    Definition: Event indicating the local system reception of a QUIC connection request with either an invalid source address or port number, or an invalid destination address or port number.

+                     BOQ's destination port number SHOULD be TBD1 (Section 4.1).

+                     A QUIC connection request occurs when the local system receives a QUIC Initial packet [RFC9000].

+         Status:     Optional

+         Optional
+         Attribute
+         Status:     1) The TrackTcpState attribute should be set to TRUE if this event occurs.

 Applicability: the control channel on the QUIC server

 Even 16: QUIC_CR_Acked
-Definition: Event indicating the local system's request to establish a QUIC connection to the remote peer.
-The local system's QUIC connection sent a QUIC Initial (ClientHello), received a QUIC Initial (ServerHello), and sent a QUIC Ack.
-When this event is received, the QUIC client has reached the Handshake Complete state.
+Definition: Event indicating the local system's request to establish a QUIC connection to the remote peer has been completed.
+The local system's QUIC connection request has completed and a HANDSHAKE_DONE frame is recieved [RFC9000].
 Status:     Mandatory
-Applicability: the control channel on the QUIC client

 Event 17: QUICConnectionConfirmed
 Definition: Event indicating that the local system has received a confirmation that the QUIC connection has been established by the remote site.
-This applies to both QUIC client and server, indicating that the Handshake Confirmed state has been reached.
+The HANDSHAKE_DONE frame has been acknowledged [RFC9000].
 Status:     Mandatory
-Applicability: the control channel

-Event 18: QuicConnectionFails
+Event 18: QUICConnectionFails
 Definition: Event indicating that the local system has received a QUIC connection failure notice.
-It means that an error occurs in the QUIC handshake before the system enters the Handshake Confirmed state.
+The local peer has received a QUIC CONNECTION_CLOSE frame [RFC9000].
 Status:     Mandatory
-Applicability: the control channel

 ### BGP Message-Based Events